harmonydata/harmonydata.github.io/content/en/compare-harmonise-instruments/phq-9-vs-smfq.md

 The process of drawing comparisons between unique psychometric instruments can be tricky yet crucial.
 When considering the likes of PHQ-9 vs SMFQ, this becomes even more apparent.
 PHQ-9 or the Patient Health Questionnaire and SMFQ or Short Mood & Feelings Questionnaire are two significant methods widely used in determining mental health disorders.

 While PHQ-9 focuses mainly on depression symptoms, SMFQ broadly evaluates negative mood patterns in young people.
-Harmony, with its sophisticated AI-powered information processing capabilities, can streamline this harmonization process, providing a systematic comparison between the multiple facets of PHQ-9 vs SMFQ.
+Harmony, with its sophisticated AI-powered information processing capabilities, can streamline this harmonisation process, providing a systematic comparison between the multiple facets of PHQ-9 vs SMFQ.